 ELUCIDATION OF THE RELATIONSHIP BETWEEN DISEASE AND CHANGES IN THE HUMAN MICROBIOME

 The second initiative includes a set of demonstration projects to determine the relationship between human health and changes in the human microbiome.
-The initiative will be implemented by investigator-initiated projects that can leverage the advances of the Human Microbiome Project to examine the relationship between changes in the human microbiome and diseases of interest.
+The initiative was implemented by investigator-initiated projects that leverage the advances of the Human Microbiome Project to examine the relationship between changes in the human microbiome and diseases of interest.

 - HMP Data Release and Resource Sharing Guidelines for Human Microbiome Project Data Production Grants

 Taking full advantage of the decreased cost of sequencing to improve our knowledge of the human microbiome will require advances in microbial genomics technologies.
 The ability to generate whole genome sequences is currently limited to the relatively small class of microbes that can be cultured.
 In order to maximize the number of sequences available in the reference set, new techniques must be developed to culture or otherwise isolate for analysis currently unculturable organisms.
 In the long-term, methods for sequencing individual microbes or otherwise analyzing all of the members of complex populations will substantively advance this field.

 The data sets produced by metagenomic sequencing and related components will be very large and complex, requiring novel analytical tools for distilling useful information from vast amounts of sequence data, functional genomic data and subject metadata.
 In addition, if next generation sequencing platforms are used, they will produce large quantities of sequence data that will need new analysis methods.